 The startup tutorial will provide you with information on what to consider and how you should proceed.

 In order to start a sole proprietorship, you must:

 - plan to carry on commercial activity

-- have a Norwegian business address (the business address must be a Norwegian physical address and be stated in the format: street/road name, house number, postcode and postal town (not postbox))
+- have a Norwegian business address (i.e., Norwegian physical address and be stated in the format: street/road name, house number, postcode and postal town.
+A PO boxis not accepted.)

 - be 18 years or older (if you are over 15, you can register a sole proprietorship with the permission of your guardian and the County Governor (Application for the County Governor's approval) choose "Annet" once you are logged in to the form)